 These flagship public sector brands were about the stuff that really mattered to them.
 They were loved by audiences, influenced policy-makers and changed lives for the good.

-After successful careers in broadcasting, they branched out and set up Vanilla Films, bringing their journalistic and narrative skills to new challenges and new audiences.
+After high-flying careers in broadcasting, they branched out and set up Vanilla Films, bringing their journalistic and narrative skills to new challenges and new audiences.

 It was time for a new chapter and a stronger flavour.
 So Verity London was born.
 A girl’s name that means truth, Verity sums up our intention and passion perfectly.

-Verity London brings editorial judgement, commercial insight and outstanding content expertise to help brands uncover, communicate and share their social purpose.
+Verity London brings editorial judgement, commercial insight and outstanding content expertise to help brands develop, implement and communicate their social purpose.
 We bring people and brands together to drive positive social change.

 We have a particular interest in equality, diversity and inclusion, and issues that affect the life chances of women.

 In some ways what matters to us hasn’t changed.
-Telling real stories, attracting audiences, changing lives – but the stakes are even higher.
-We’re up for the challenge.
-Join us on our next chapter!
+Strong messaging, telling real stories, attracting audiences, changing lives – but the stakes are even higher.
+We’ve embraced the challenge.
+And we’d love you to join us.